Dr Emma Hunter

 Senior Lecturer; African History

-- Co-ordinator of the Research Group in Global and Transnational History
+- Co-ordinator of the Global and Transnational History Research Group

 I grew up in Edinburgh before heading south for an undergraduate degree in History at the University of Cambridge.
 I returned to Cambridge in 2003 for an MPhil and then a PhD in History.
 In October 2008 I was appointed to the post of Lecturer in History and Fellow of Gonville and Caius College, a post I held from 2008 until December 2014.
 During my time in Cambridge I was also actively involved in the Centre of African Studies, as Newton Trust Lecturer in African History from 2010 and as Course Director of the MPhil in African Studies from August 2014 to December 2014.